 Fixing bugs and creating new features

 Aside from porting the game to a completely different engine, the first version of the game had bugs and missing features that needed to be developed.
-Other updates included making the game work in many new languages and as well as many UI updates.
+Other updates included making the game work in many new languages and improving the UI.

 Optimizing for mobile

-An image heavy game can be a mobile developer's worst nightmare.
-Lots images poses two potential problems, app size bloat and frame rate slowdown.
-Thankfully Unity has a lot of options for image optimizations as well profiling tools to help you notice bottlenecks.
+An image-heavy game can be a mobile developer's worst nightmare.
+This poses two potential problems: app size bloat, and frame rate slowdown.
+Thankfully, Unity has a lot of options for image optimization and profiling tools to help you detect bottlenecks.

-This is another thing Unity helps you with.
-It doesn't do all the work however and heavy testing/fixing was done on both iOS and Android builds to make sure Tiggly Safari played consitently across devices, platforms and different screen sizes
+Heavy testing and fixing was done on both iOS and Android builds to make sure Tiggly Safari played consistently across devices, platforms, and different screen sizes.